kibaekkim/DSPopt.jl/README.md

 This package allows users to define block structures in optimization model written in [StructJuMP](https://github.com/StructJuMP/StructJuMP.jl) and solve the block-structured problem using the parallle solver ``DSP``.

+This package can model and solve (by interfacing `DSP`) the following optimization problems:

+- Two-stage stochastic (mixed-integer) linear programming (TSSP)
+- The Wasserstein-based distributionally robust variant of TSSP
+- Block-structured (mixed-integer) linear programming

 ## Intallation

 > **_NOTE:_** You need to install solver [DSP](https://github.com/Argonne-National-Laboratory/DSP) first.
 This package provides an interface only.